国際仏教学大学院大学

 [Table of Contents and Afterword (PDF)]

-2. Members' Publications on the Buddhist Canon
+2. Other Publications on the Buddhist Canon

 Books